ljc2154/ADBS/Project1/README.txt

 	test queries "snow leopard", "gates", and "columbia"

-c)     A clear description of how to run your program (note that your project must compile/run under Linux in your CS account);
+c)     A clear description of how to run your program (note that your project must compile/run under Linux in your CS account)
 1. Change to project directory (ljc2154-proj1)
 2. Run program with command "make"
 3. Enter desired precision following "Precision: " prompt.